WeCanCodeIT/columbus-2017-fall/week1/push-project.md

 - make a change in your Push class
 - in Git Bash type `git status`  you should see a modification
 - add, commit and push this modification (you do not need to do git push origin master again)
-- update your GitHub again
+- update your GitHub again notice the change?
+Click on the commits link.